RuminantAkaMe/OCR_Chinese_Medicine_Project/backend/app/operations/character_detection/README.md

 - Detects and groups Chinese characters
 - Saves results with colored bounding boxes

-> Input file paths can be configured inside the script.
+> Input file path is fixed as `Datasets/1800.pdf`.

 ---